 - If you do want to buy something, then maybe check out this website I found called JV Leaks.
 I think what they do is they buy reseller’s rights and then post things there at a pretty big discount… something like that.

-- Think about when you don’t spend your money on a program is you keeping your money in your pocket.
+- One more idea is think about when you don’t spend your money on a program is you keeping your money in your pocket – almost like earning it by not spending it.
 Others are spending but you’re keeping your own cash – you’re smart!

 - Stop and choose – Another option you have is to look over the programs you have bought and see which one looks the best or the most comfortable to you.